Loopring/protocols/packages/loopring_v3/circuit/statements.md

 One important limitation of `libsnark::comparison_gadget` is that it does not work for values close to the max field element value.
 This is an implementation detail as the gadget depends on there being an extra bit at MSB of the valules to be available.
 As the max field element is ~254 bits, only 253 bits can be used.
 And because the implementation needs an extra bit we can only compare values that take up at most 252 bits.

-This is _not_ checked in the gadget itself, and it depends on the caller to specifiy a valid `n` which is the max number of bits of the value passed into the gadget.
+This is _not_ checked in the gadget itself, and it depends on the caller to specify a valid `n` which needs to be the max number of bits of the value passed into the gadget.

 ## LtField statement